stephenverderame/cpp_book/src/functional/lambdas.md

 const auto test = lambda(20);
 ```

 Unlike functions, the arguments in lambdas can be `auto`, leaving the compiler to deduce their type using the same method it uses to deduce template types.
-The return type is also automatically deduced, however it can be manually specified with a trailing return type.
+The return type is automatically deduced, however it can be manually specified with a trailing return type.

 ```C++
 int capture = 10;